wojtekmaj/react-pdf/README.md

 | Webpack 4 | `react-pdf/dist/esm/entry.webpack`  |
 | Webpack 5 | `react-pdf/dist/esm/entry.webpack5` |

+#### Webpack 4

+If you want to use React-PDF with Webpack 4, you'll need to manually install `file-loader` package.

 #### Create React App

 Create React App 4 (`react-scripts@4.0.0`) uses Webpack 4 under the hood, so you can use the entry file built for Webpack 4.